rajan596/Devs-Journal/LLD.md

 - When implementation class has code to initialize multiple concrete classes based on requirement/input its not **closed for modification**.
 Any new introduction of concrete class or change required this class to be re-opened.
 - Helps in - Dependency inversion Principle as Both highlevel and Level objects can depend on abstractions.

+> The factory method pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory methos lets a class defer instantiation to subclasses.

 ** To solve this problem** Factory pattern comes into the picture.

 - this helps with the principle: *"Identify the aspects that vary and separate them from what stays the same"*